apptainer/apptainer-userdocs/encryption.rst

 Overview
 --------

-In {Singularity} >= v3.4.0 a new feature to build and run encrypted containers has been added to allow users to encrypt the file system image within a SIF.
+{Singularity} allows to build and run encrypted containers as well allows users to encrypt the file system image within a SIF.
 This encryption can be performed using either a passphrase or asymmetrically via an RSA key pair in Privacy Enhanced Mail (PEM/PKCS1) format.
 The container is encrypted in transit, at rest, and even while running.
 In other words, there is no intermediate, decrypted version of the container on disk.
 Container decryption occurs at runtime completely within kernel space.